ballerina-platform/module-ballerinax-aws.s3/amazons3/Module.md

 boolean|error createBucketResponse = amazonS3Client->createBucket(bucketName);
 ```

-If the creation was successful, the response from the `createBucket` function is a boolean value(true).
-If the creation was unsuccessful, the response is an `error`.
+If the creation was unsuccessful, the response from the `createBucket` function is an `error`.

 The complete source code look similar to the following:
 ```ballerina